zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

             filePath:(NSString * _Nullable) filePath;
 ```

-This method preloads a specific audio effect file (compressed audio file) to the memory.
+This method preloads the specified audio effect file (compressed audio file) to the memory.

-> To ensure smooth communication, pay attention to the size of the audio effect file.
-Agora recommends using this method to preload the audio effect before calling `joinChannelByToken`.
+> To ensure smooth communication, note the size of the audio effect file.
+Agora recommends using this method to preload the audio effect before you call the  `joinChannelByToken` method.

 <table>
 <colgroup>